freitzzz/arqsoft-19-20-ifp205/P1/ADD/iteration1/README.md

   - Layer-Architecture
   - SOA (Service Oriented Architecture)
 - Technologies and Frameworks:
-  - React.JS will allow the build of GFAW
+  - React.JS will allow the build of GFAW (Satisfies CON-1, CON-5 and QA-1)
-  - .NET Core + Entity Framework will allow the build of GFAB
+  - .NET Core + Entity Framework will allow the build of GFAB (Satisfies CON-5)

 **Step 5**